bair-climate-initiative/multiearth/README.md

     * Avoid using `assets: all`; use `max_items: 1` instead.
     * See `nbs/grace-fo-plot.ipynb` for an example.

-Your tests may require additional libraries or dependencies to load or plot the data that are not required by the main MetaEarth library.
+Your tests may require additional libraries or dependencies to load or plot the data that are not required by the main MultiEarth library.
 To properly execute these tests, please add your dependencies to the `setup.cfg` file under the `[options.extras_require] -> tests` section.

 ### Automated Test Runs and Authentication
 Tests are executed automatically via [GitHub Actions](https://github.com/features/actions) when a pull request is opened against the `main` or `release` branches.
 You are able to verify that your PR passes tests within the PR itself.

-If you are adding a new provider to MetaEarth which requires credentials in order to pull data, please work with the project maintainers to add a test username and password to the proper dotfiles and Actions Secrets for test runners to appropriately pull the data.
+If you are adding a new provider to MultiEarth which requires credentials in order to pull data, please work with the project maintainers to add a test username and password to the proper dotfiles and Actions Secrets for test runners to appropriately pull the data.

 Adding authentication for your tests will require editing the `.github/workflows/nb_integration.yaml` file.
 Work with the project maintainers to achieve this.